lchiluka/SEM-UI/Sem_UI_Installation_Steps.md

   **command:**
   streamlit run UI_SEM_Final_Code.py

-# Maintenance and Known Issues
+# Maintenance and Known Issues of Webapp
 ## In case of Outage/System Restart

 1. Re-open the Anaconda 3 Terminal using Anaconda Navigator.